raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

   );
 ```

-We want a better recursive combinator, one that let's us write:
+We want a better recursive combinator, one that lets us write:

 ```javascript
 const exponent =